AdvanceYourIT/SHADOW/README.md

 ---

-*SHADOW is an independent project and not affiliated with NinjaOne, LLC.*
+*Disclaimer: This is a private, independent project and is in no way officially affiliated with, endorsed by, or sponsored by NinjaOne, Inc.*